Connect with others who understand.

 Choose Cosmetics, Toiletries, and Undergarments With Care

-Temporary pigmentation changes, such as redness or tanning, may occur during treatment.
-Consult with your oncologist about which cosmetic concealers you can use to cover these areas.
+Temporary pigmentation changes, such as discoloration or darkening, may occur during treatment.
+If you choose to use cosmetic concealer to cover these areas, consult with your oncologist about which products are safe.

 Deodorants with nonmetallic ingredients are typically recommended, but before your session with your radiation therapist, avoid wearing any kind of cosmetics, perfumes, or deodorants on areas that will be treated.

-Many cancer care teams recommend avoiding shaving in areas where you’ll be treated until your skin recovers from the therapy.
+Many cancer care teams recommend that you avoid shaving in areas where you’ll be treated until your skin recovers from the therapy.
 However, in cases when you must shave, an electric razor is recommended.

 In addition, your radiation therapist may suggest what type of undergarments you should wear, such as a cotton bra with no underwire and an elastic band.